 The Ramblers are joined in their biggest shows by fiddler Finn Woodruff, whose impressive skills belie his young age (20).

 Besides their numerous songs about Maine topics, the Ramblers are a versatile band who play songs from many genres including Country, Bluegrass, Rock, Folk; and Gospel.
 Their act always includes quite a few comedy songs, including “Boots From L. L. Bean”; and “Slow Down (You’ll Hit a Moose)”.
 Their 3-and-4-part vocal harmonies are among the best you’ll hear.
 The Ramblers 2012 CD, “Cry of the Loon and other original songs about Maine,” has been called “a gift to Mainers” by Bangor Daily News writer George Smith.

-Tickets are $20 for Adults and $10 for Youth (18 and under) and will be available online shortly.
+Tickets are $20 for Adults and $10 for Youth (18 and under).
+Tickets are available in advance HERE.
 Tickets will also be available at the door.